From a life of multiple addictions to a life of...Read more about Sue

 She was in the process of completing the last paper of a Diploma in Legal Studies, with plans to become a legal executive.

-Sarah is highly intelligent, extremely organised, and empathetic.
+Sarah was highly-intelligent, extremely well-organised and empathetic.
 Her only barrier was a lack of confidence in herself, with extremely high self-expectations – she was very hard on herself.

-Sarah experiences high anxiety and can become overwhelmed when under high stress – a lot of this stress is due to the high self-expectations that she has.
+Sarah experienced high anxiety and could become overwhelmed when under high stress – a lot of this stress was due to the high self-expectations that she had.

-Sarah was referred to Workwise from Community Mental Health so that she could get support to find relevant employment in a legal environment.
+Sarah was referred to Workwise by Community Mental Health so that she could get support to find relevant employment in a legal environment.

 Sometime later, I received a call from the Community Law Centre asking if Sarah was still looking for work.
 They wanted to know whether she would be interested in working for them and if she would like to meet with the manager that week.

 When I told Sarah about the opportunity, we were both over the moon.
-At this stage, we thought it was a voluntary position.
-But the opportunity would give Sarah experience working for a law firm and a recent work reference.
+At this stage, we thought it would be a voluntary position.
+The opportunity would give Sarah experience working for a law firm and a recent work reference.

 Sarah attended the interview and called me straight after to tell me how it went.
-The position was a paid one as a receptionist two days a week with the potential for more hours.
+The position was a paid one as a receptionist, working two days a week with the potential for more hours.
 She would be working alongside both the lawyers and social workers at the centre.

-I checked in with Sarah two weeks into the role and she sounded really good.
+I checked in with Sarah two weeks into the role and she sounded like she was doing well.
 Her team was extremely supportive of each other, all while maintaining professionalism in the workplace.
 Sarah felt like a valued member of the team.

-Although she had her own insecurities and doubts about how she was settling into the job and whether she was doing a good job, her team reassured and reminded her she was.
+Although she had her own insecurities and doubts about how she was settling into the job, her team reassured and reminded her that she was doing a good job.

-Fast forward several months later and dealing with the COVID-19 outbreak.
-It is obviously a stressful time for a lot of people…
+Several months later we were dealing with the COVID-19 outbreak and it is obviously a stressful time for a lot of people.

 The Community Law Centre is even busier than usual trying to support people with beneficiary and employment queries.
 But despite all the stress, Sarah is in a really good place with her mental health.
 She is still receiving psychology support and Workwise is still in contact.
 But the biggest difference to her wellness has been having meaningful employment and being part of a supportive team.